 We serve as a one-stop wealth management product aggregator, supported by our comprehensive and personalized client service delivered by experienced service professionals.

 In addition to the products that we develop and manage in-house, we also source products from third parties.
-In 2016, we sourced products from eight domestic and seven overseas product providers for recommendation to our clients.
+In 2017, we sourced products from four domestic and six overseas product providers for recommendation to our clients.
 Product choices include fixed income products, private equity and venture capital funds, public market products and other products such as insurance products and tailored alternative investments.
 Jupai’s brand is built upon our rigorous risk management and product selection standards.

 China has become one of the fastest growing countries in the world in terms of total wealth in recent years.
 According to exclusive market research commissioned by Jupai, China’s total wealth held by households was the largest in Asia, excluding Japan, and the third largest in the world, totaling approximately US$21.4 trillion in 2014 as measured by investable assets excluding primary residences.
 China's high-net-worth population is also one of the fastest growing in the world with a compounded annual growth rate, or CAGR, of 12.1% between 2008 and 2014, according to Jupai’s research.
 This population reached 5.4 million in 2014 holding approximately RMB 90 trillion (US$14.7 trillion) in total investable assets.
 Geographically, over 80% of China’s high-net-worth population is concentrated among three core economic regions in China, namely the Bohai Rim, the Yangtze River Delta, and the Pearl River Delta regions.